idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 #### Build MOOSE

-With the support libraries built, you can now build MOOSE:
+With all the support libraries built, you can now build MOOSE:

 ```bash
 cd ~/offline/moose/test